onflow/cadence-style-guide/project_development_tips.md

 to go to to understand any given project.

-The repo should also have some sort of high-level design document that lays out the intended design and architecture of the smart contract and some basic user stories, as well as any questions that still need to be answered about it.
+The repo should also have some sort of high-level design document that lays out the intended design and architecture of the smart contract.
+The project leads should determine what is best for them to include in the document, but some useful things to include are basic user stories, architecture of the smart contracts, and any questions that still need to be answered about it.
     - Where applicable, diagrams should be made describing state machines, user flows, etc.
     - This document should be shared in an issue in the open source repo where the contracts or features are being developed,